NREL/resstock/docs/source/tutorial/setup_analysis_project.rst

 Timeseries CSV Export
 ^^^^^^^^^^^^^^^^^^^^^

 If you do not need the timeseries data for your simulations, you can skip this measure to save disk space.
-Otherwise, one csv file per datapoint will be written containing timeseries enduse data for their model.
+Otherwise, one csv file per datapoint will be written containing timeseries data for their model.
 After `downloading all datapoints <run_project.html#download>`_ to your project's localResults folder, each datapoint's ``enduse_timeseries.csv`` file will be contained in a zipped ``data_point.zip`` file along with all other simulation input and output files.

 .. image:: ../images/tutorial/timeseries_csv_export.png